FRANCOJUMAH/EC2-Instance-RDP-Project/README.md

     **Summary of AWS Services Used**
      - EC2: Hosting the Windows RDP server.
      - Security Groups: Acting as a firewall to allow RDP traffic on port 3389.
+     - Amazon Cloudwatch : Create alarms based on the defined metrics
      - SNS: Sending sms alerts for instance state changes.